I went to the gym in the morning, and in the evening I decided to go out and explore the city.

 Year 1: Just showing up in the gym every week is the most important part.
 Your body is not used to exercising so whatever you do will help.
 Don’t overthink, just show up.
 Don’t focus on optimal or effectiveness, it doesn’t matter.
 Compound movements are your best friend.
 Read the rest of this section in year 2 of the gym.

 Year 2: Once you’ve been lifting for a while, start being more effective in how you train.
-I shared my workout here that you can just copy.

 Year 2+ Aka how to never plateau